 You can configure your MacBook Air further – you can go up to 16GB of RAM and a maximum of 2TB of storage.
 Graphics are provided by integrated Intel Plus chips on all 2020 MacBook Air models, which is a significant step up over previous versions of the Air.

 The 13-inch MacBook Pro is the next step up in power.
 At its cheapest, you get a 1.4GHz quad-core 8th-gen Intel Core i5 processor (Turbo Boost up to 3.9GHz), 8GB of RAM, 128GB of storage, and integrated Intel Iris Plus Graphics 645.
 At its most expensive, you can get up to a 2.8GHz quad-core 8th-gen Intel Core i7 processor (Turbo Boost up to 4.7GHz), 16GB of RAM, and 2TB of storage, plus Intel Iris Plus Graphics 655.

-Remember all these MacBooks are going to come running the latest versions of macOS – and that includes macOS Catalina when it rolls out in September 2019 (or thereabouts).
+All these MacBooks are going to come running the latest versions of macOS, Catalina.
+They'll also get all updates for the foreseeable future.
 From a software point of view, they all have the same features and capabilities, and access to the same applications.

 Both the MacBook Air and the MacBook Pro will give you a very good Apple laptop experience – it's just a question of how much power you're going to need (and how light you want your laptop to be while you're lugging it around).

 At the top end, the 16-inch MacBook Pro can be kitted out with ludicrous amounts of power, memory and storage, and it gives you that extra screen real estate to work with as well.

 The 13-inch model offers an impressive level of performance too, though you don't get the discrete graphics options that you do with the bigger laptop, and its processor options are slightly outdated.